GuangLun2000/GuangLun2000.github.io/index.md

 <img src="https://caihanlin.com/caihanlin.jpg" class="floatpic" width="300" height="400">

 My name is Hanlin Cai.
-I am currently a junior at Fuzhou University, China.
-This page is my temporary template.
+I am currently a junior at [Fuzhou University], China.

 Before Facebook, I was at GoDaddy helping build a deep learning platform for predicting small business behavior and personalizing experiences across the company.
 I also created [GoDaddy Domain Appraisals], which uses neural networks to predict the resale value of a domain name better than a human expert.
 I joined GoDaddy in 2013 as part of the [acquisition] of the startup [Locu], which I joined in 2011 while I was simultaneously getting my Ph.D. at [MIT][MIT] [CSAIL].

 I did my Ph.D. dissertation in the [Commit] group lead by  [Saman Amarasinghe].
 I started the [OpenTuner] project, an extensible framework for program